iov-one/docs/docs/iov-core-tutorial/01-introduction.md

 Please refer to the offical [IOV Core documentation](https://github.com/iov-one/iov-core/blob/master/packages/iov-core/README.md).
 Note that you can use the `BnsConnection` to connect to a `blog` blockchain, as long as you restrict it to just sending tokens and querying balances and nonces (it is a subset of `bnsd`).
 You may also find [iov-cli](https://github.com/iov-one/iov-core/blob/master/packages/iov-cli/README.md) a useful debug tool.
 It is an enhanced version of the standard node REPL (interactive coding shell), but with support for top-level `await` and type-checks on all function calls (you can code in typescript).

 The [iov-core](https://iov-one.github.io/iov-core-docs/latest/iov-core/index.html) library supports the concept of user profiles and identities.
-An identity is a [BIP39](https://github.com/bitcoin/bips/tree/master/bip-0039) derived key.
-Please refer to those docs and tutorials for a deeper dive, it is out of the scope of the weave documentation.
+An identity is a [BIP39](https://github.com/bitcoin/bips/tree/master/bip-0039)-derived key.
+Please refer to those docs and tutorials for a deeper dive; it is out of the scope of the weave documentation.